jodelamo/webpack-lab/README.md

 npm start
 ```

-Build results will be located in the `/build` directory.
+This will launch a browser window.
+Build results will be located in the
+`/build` directory.

 ## Results